 You can check to see if your child understands the meaning of a word by asking them to say a sentence using the word, or by writing a sentence.

 Why not join Teach My Kids?
 Get access to targeted worksheets for you child's year group in Maths and English.
-Use Teach My Kids literacy worksheets to improve your child's writing.
+Use Teach My Kids literacy worksheets to improve your child's writing and spelling.
 Give your kids a helping hand today.